soundpress/RulesOfNYC/docs/c16/index.rst

       (vi) Buildings in study areas rezoned to permit residential use with fewer than 3 as of right units and additional units eligible for grandfathering.

-      The owner of an IMD that is located in an area designated by the Zoning Resolution as a study area and that, as a result of rezoning, contains fewer than 3 residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii) of these Loft Board regulations:
+      The owner of an IMD that is located in an area designated by the Zoning Resolution as a study area and that, as a result of rezoning, contains fewer than 3 residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii):

          (A) Shall file an alteration application for all covered residential units within 9 months after approval of the grandfathering application of the unit that becomes the third covered residential unit, and